 I’ve spoken to a lot of business owners over the last several weeks and one of the things that stood out to me was this unique opportunity to replace personnel under the umbrella of the coronavirus shutdown.
 There are protections in place for the employee, during this time, that could soften the blow of being cut.
 So now’s the time to really examine what your team needs to look like going forward.
 The personalities need to complement one another to change the culture of your organization.

 The final technique that I want to talk about today is the renewal strategy.
 With a renewal, the company pursues long-term actions meant to conclude with a successful managerial performance.
 The first step in the renewal strategy is to examine the existing structures within your organization.
-This could end with the closure of some divisions, a development of new markets and projects, or even expanding other areas of the business.
+This could end with the closure of some divisions, the development of new markets and projects, or even expanding other areas of the business.

 When navigating through the renewal technique, you must be cautious.
 As you change things, you may remove efficient routines and resources.
 So just be aware that renewal may have consequences that you might not have intended or even prepared for.

-Finally, the renewal technique utilizes innovative core competencies that are implemented to increase knowledge and to stabilize the company’s value.
+Finally, the renewal technique utilizes innovative core competencies that are implemented to increase knowledge and stabilize the company’s value.
 These four essential techniques, when performed properly, can go a long way in helping a struggling business to succeed.
 Let’s face it, folks, none of us have ever experienced anything like the coronavirus shutdown before and many businesses have struggled as a result.
 The reality is, many businesses won’t survive.
 However, with a little knowledge and a strong entrepreneurial spirit, a bright future is possible.

 Let me be clear that I’m not offering any form of financial advice here.
 I am simply offering something to think about.
 You should always conduct your own due diligence and seek the advice of your support team to find out what is best for your unique situation.
 With that said, here is a quick reference of things to consider when looking at turnaround management.